mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 # What's it like not having a job?

 That's the most common question people ask.
 What's it like?
-Is it like candy?
-Or butterscotch?

 For the first few days, I kept thinking, "Woohoo!
 I'm free!"
 It was like starting a long-awaited vacation and knowing that it could potentially last forever.